 The right to a compulsory portion ensures the beneficiary of the compulsory portion (Pflichtteil) a minimum share of the value of the estate.
-It prevents the testator from disposing of his entire estate by testamentary will, thus restricting his testamentary freedom.
-The persons whom the testator must consider in the last will are his children, in the absence of such his parents, and the spouse or registered partner.
+It prevents the testator from disposing his or her entire estate by testamentary will, thus restricting his or her testamentary freedom.
+The persons whom the testator must consider in the last will are his or her children, in the absence of such, his or her parents, and the spouse or registered partner.